Lakens/statistical_inferences/docs/11-meta.md

 2. What is an internal meta-analysis?

-3. If you analyze only a single study, a t-test and a meta-analysis differ slightly in the results.
+3. If you analyze only a single study, a *t*-test and a meta-analysis differ slightly in the results.
 Why?

 4. What are the black squares in a forest plot, and what are the horizontal lines through each black square?